sahat/satellizer/README.md

 #### `$auth.authenticate(name, [userData])`

 Starts the *OAuth 1.0* or *OAuth 2.0* authentication flow by opening a popup where:
-- `name` - one of the predefined provider names or a custom provider name created via `$authProvider.oauth1()` or `$authProvider.oauth2()`.
+- **name** - one of the predefined provider names or a custom provider name created via `$authProvider.oauth1()` or `$authProvider.oauth2()`.
-- `userData` - *optional* object if you need to send some additional data to the server in addition to `code`, `clientId` and `redirectUri` in the case of *OAuth 2.0* or `oauth_token` and `oauth_verifier` in the case of *OAuth 1.0*.
+- **userData** - optional object if you need to send some additional data to the server along with `code`, `clientId` and `redirectUri` in the case of *OAuth 2.0* or `oauth_token` and `oauth_verifier` in the case of *OAuth 1.0*.

 ```js